postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ### Browser requirements

-Postman’s web application is optimized for the following browsers:
+Postman’s web client is optimized for the following browsers:

 * Chrome (78 and higher)
 * Firefox (76 and higher)